F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

       internal_securitygroup_ids  = ["securitygropu_id_internal"]
     }

-Similarly, you can have N-nic deployments based on user provided subnet_ids and securitygroup_ids.
-With module count, you can deploy multiple BIG-IP instances in the AWS cloud (with the default value of count being one).
+Similarly, you can have N-NIC deployments based on user-provided subnet_ids and securitygroup_ids.
+With module count, you can deploy multiple BIG-IP instances in the AWS cloud (with the default value of 1).

 .. code-block:: javascript
    :caption: Private IP Allocation

-    Example 3-NIC Deployment with static private ip allocation
+    Example of 3-NIC Deployment with static private ip allocation

     module bigip {
       source                      = "../../"